Message from the Dean

 Montana State University, including the College of Engineering, knows who we are and we know how to make prudent use of our precious resources.
 This is true regardless of changes ahead—and changes are inevitable.

 Arguably the greatest change will occur in the campus leadership with the retirement of President Gamble.
 As I write to you, three outstanding candidates for our next President are interviewing on campus.
-I encourage you to follow along with the selection of our new President on the MSU Web site.
 UPDATE: The search committee has selected Waded Cruzado-Salas as the next President of Montana State University.
-Click here to see the progression of the search (in a new window).

 A smaller change is the format for this Newsletter.
 The opportunity to reduce printing and mailing costs made the decision to move to an electronic format an easy one.
 But the opportunity to also provide enhanced feature stories about our students and faculty was another compelling reason to make the move now.